 6. I’m cutting out sweets and other junk food.

 I’m going cold turkey and cutting out all sweets till I reach my goal (to help ensure I reach my goal in the time I want).
 I may stumble every once in a while, but as a wise person once told me, better to shoot for the stars and miss than shoot for a pile of manure and hit it. 🙂

-I’ve set up some rules for myself, like this one: if I can’t count it (the amount of calories a food has), I can’t eat it.
+I’ve set up some rules for myself, like this one: if I can’t count it (the amount of calories a food has), then I can’t eat it.
 So my meal plan is pretty simple and consists of things that I mostly already know the calorie count for (cuz I’ve been down this road before, friends).
 If my family is eating something that is hard to count (like last night), I just eat an alternative, and very simple, meal.

-> Simple meal planning is an excellent (and crucial!) way to help you stick to your budget and save money, as well!
+Parallel to financial success: Simple meal planning is an excellent (and crucial!) way to help you stick to your budget and save money, as well!
 Find 7 simple tips to meal plan to help you save time and money!